andrelucas/akceph-build/README.md

 This is a simple Dockerised Ceph build on an Ubuntu 20.04 base.
 This makes the generated binaries suitable for running on systems we have, natively or in a container.
-It also builds standard Debian containers.
+It also builds standard Debian packages.

 Note this doesn't work with Podman at the moment.
 It needs real Docker.
 With Podman a lot more care is required with permissions for mounted directories,